Skip to content

 Email Marketing and Customer Retention

 Collect email addresses through your website, social media, and in-restaurant sign-ups.
-Offer incentives like a discount on their next visit or a free appetiser to encourage subscriptions.
+Offer incentives like a discount on their next visit or a free appetiser to win subscriptions.
 Use your email list to share updates about new menu items, special events, and exclusive offers.

 Byter DigitalDigital Marketing